Mythologos/PILA/README.md

 For the creation of this dataset, we primarily consulted Wiktionary in the formation of the initial dataset.
 We also used Michiel de Vaan's *Etymological Dictionary of Latin and the other Italic Languages* as a major supplementary resource.
+Furthermore, we consulted a variety of etymological dictionaries and grammars in the process of creating this dataset.
 We provide their citations here:

 ```